RVCC-Computer-Science-Club-2024/Snakerepo/README.md

 Special mention to the rest of our club members for helping us through the process.
 #### Extra special thank you to our club advisor, Professor Stephen Brower!

+## Assets:
+Assets for the game were procured from this website: https://opengameart.org/content/snake-game-assets

 ## License:
 Content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.